Papar

-The Papar (/is/; from Latin papa, via Old Irish, meaning "father" or "pope") were Irish monks who took eremitic residence in parts of Iceland before that island's habitation by the Norsemen of Scandinavia.
+The Papar (/is/; from Latin papa, via Old Irish, meaning "father" or "pope") were Irish and Scottish monks who took eremitic residence in the Hebrides, the Northern Isles, the Faroe Islands and parts of Iceland from the late sixth to the late eighth century, before the expansion of Norse settlement around the North Atlantic.
 Their existence is attested by the early Icelandic sagas and recent archaeological findings.
+However, the existence of the Papar in Iceland remains archaeologically unproven; no clear archaeological evidence of Papar presence in Iceland has been identified.

 Papar in Iceland

 The first Norsemen began settling in Iceland in AD 874.
 The oldest Scandinavian source mentioning the existence of the Papar, however, the Íslendingabók (Book of the Icelanders) by Icelandic chronicler Ari Þorgilsson, was written between 1122 and 1133, some time after the event.
 Ari writes of "Christian men", titled the Papar by the Norsemen, who departed the island because of their dislike of the 'heathen' Norse, pointing to the possibility of the Papar having arrived before the Norse.

 An earlier source that could possibly refer to the Papar is the work of Dicuil, an early 9th-century Irish monk and geographer, which included mention of the wandering of "holy men" to the lands of the north.
 However, it is not known whether Dicuil is speaking about Iceland, as Gaelic-Irish hermits also settled in other islands of the north such as Orkney and Shetland.

 Several Icelandic toponyms have been linked to the Papar, including the island of Papey and the Vestmannaeyjar ("islands of the Westmen"), but no archaeological evidence in these places has yet confirmed the link.

 Another theory is that the two sources were conflated and that Þorgilsson based his history on the writings of Dicuil.

-The Landnámabók (The Icelandic Book of Settlements), possibly dating from the 11th century in its original form, clearly states on page one that Irish monks had been living on Iceland before the arrival of Norse settlers.
-According to this account, the basis behind this knowledge was monks' leaving behind numerous reminders of their stay, including Irish books, bells and crosiers, helping the Norse to identify their predecessors.
-According to the Landnámabók, the Irish monks left the island either when the Norse arrived or were no longer living there when the Norse arrived.
+The Landnámabók (The Icelandic Book of Settlements), possibly dating from the 11th century in its original form, clearly states on page one that Irish monks had been living in Iceland before the arrival of Norse settlers.
+According to this account, the basis behind this knowledge was monks' leaving behind numerous reminders of their stay, including Irish books, bells, and crosiers, helping the Norse to identify their predecessors.
+According to the Landnámabók, the Irish monks either left the island when the Norse arrived or were no longer living there when the Norse arrived.